-Dogs with Black in Their Mouth
+Dogs With Black Coloring in Their Mouths

 Whether your dog has black spots on the roof of his mouth, a black tongue or black gums, you may be wondering where those black colors are coming from.
 You may have heard that dogs with black in the roof of the mouth are much more smarter and easier to train.
 Some hunters also used to think that dogs with a lot of black on the roof of their mouths made the best hunting dogs, and the more black there was, the better.
 Some others believe that black spots in a dog's mouth or any black areas in the mouth are suggestive of a dog that is purebred.
 How true are these statements?